Are you looking for the best call to action examples that will inspire your customers to take action?

 “Bring out the big guns.”

 This really goes a long way in building anticipation.

-Grammarly does an awesome job with their calls to action.
+Grammarly does an awesome job with its calls to action.
 First, they just have a killer service, so they never need to try too hard to attract customers.
 But they do well at getting writers excited to write.

-Here, they encourage their users to “Tap into their creativity,” which is totally speaking their audience’s language.
+Here, Grammarly encourages its users to “Tap into their creativity,” which is totally speaking their audience’s language.

 Going back to blogs, we have another example from the popular digital marketer, Brian Dean.
 On his site, Backlinko, he uses a subtle call to action to encourage users to engage with his post.

 Here, he isn’t redirecting his readers anywhere else and wants them to focus on leaving a comment.

 20. Amy Porterfield

 As she finishes up one blog post, she adds a well-written call to action, “Click here to change your life with B-School!”
 If powerful language like that doesn’t build curiosity and anticipation, we don’t know what will.

 We’ve covered a whole lot of ground today.
 But before wrapping up, we thought it was important to remind you that a perfect call to action is only part of the equation.
 In other words, no call to action will ever work if it’s the only thing people see.